mrOranger/Javascript/Typescript/README.md

 }
 ```

-As we can see, we can use the interface as a contract for a class that **must** expose the interfaceproperties, this behaviour would impossibile using the normal `type`.
-Moreover, the interface `Printable` can extends another interface by inherit the behaviour of the first one, like this:
+As we can see, we can use the interface as a contract for a class that **must** expose the interface properties, this behavior would impossible using the normal `type`.
+Moreover, the interface `Printable` can extends another interface by inherit the behavior of the first one, like this:

 ```typescript
 interface Person {